michael2012z/BitBible/markdown/KJV/files/Isa.md

 17. And the residue thereof he maketh a god, even his graven image: he falleth down unto it, and worshippeth it, and prayeth unto it, and saith, Deliver me; for thou art my god.

-18. They have not known nor understood: for he hath shut their eyes, that they cannot see; and their hearts, that they cannot understand.shut: Heb. daubed
+18. They have not known nor understood: for he hath shut their eyes, that they cannot see; and their hearts, that they cannot understand.

-19. And none considereth in his heart, neither is there knowledge nor understanding to say, I have burned part of it in the fire; yea, also I have baked bread upon the coals thereof; I have roasted flesh, and eaten it: and shall I make the residue thereof an abomination? shall I fall down to the stock of a tree?considereth…: Heb. setteth to his heartthe stock…: Heb. that which comes of a tree?
+19. And none considereth in his heart, neither is there knowledge nor understanding to say, I have burned part of it in the fire; yea, also I have baked bread upon the coals thereof; I have roasted flesh, and eaten it: and shall I make the residue thereof an abomination? shall I fall down to the stock of a tree?

 20. He feedeth on ashes: a deceived heart hath turned him aside, that he cannot deliver his soul, nor say, Is there not a lie in my right hand?